 In 2013, Tejon entered into a promissory note agreement, secured by real estate, with CMFG Life Insurance Company to pay a principal amount of \$4,750,000 with principal and interest due monthly starting on October 1, 2013.
-The interest rate on this promissory note is 4.25% per annum, with monthly principal and interest payments of \$36,000.
-In March 2020, the Company made an additional payment of \$687,000 that was applied to the principal of the note, with monthly principal and interest payments remaining unchanged, the loan will now mature on July 1, 2026.
+The interest rate on this promissory note is 4.25% per annum, with monthly principal and interest payments of \$36,000 ending on September 1, 2028.
+In March 2020, the Company made an additional payment of \$687,000 that was applied to the principal of the note.
+Subsequent principal and interest payments were reduced to \$28,000 per month.
 The additional principal payment was tied to the release of collateral, which in April 2020 was contributed to Petro Travel Plaza, LLC.
-See Note 17 (Subsequent Events) for further discussion.
-The current balance on the note was \$2,367,000 on March 31, 2020.
+The current balance on the note was \$2,309,000 on June 30, 2020.
 The balance of this long-term debt instrument included in "Notes payable" above approximates the fair value of the instrument.